sraynitjsr/Cassandra_Database/Cassandra_Features.md

 #### f.
 Replication: Cassandra replicates data across multiple nodes in the cluster to ensure high availability and fault tolerance.
 You can configure the replication strategy and the number of replicas for each keyspace.

 #### g.
 Consistency Levels: Cassandra offers tunable consistency levels, allowing you to trade off consistency for availability and performance.
 Consistency levels determine how many replicas must respond to a read or write operation for it to be considered successful.

+## Basic Operations:

+#### a.
+Inserting Data: To insert data into Cassandra, you use the INSERT statement.
+Data is written to the appropriate node based on the partition key.

+#### b.
+Querying Data: You can query data from Cassandra using the SELECT statement.
+Queries are routed to the appropriate nodes based on the partition key.

+#### c.
+Updating and Deleting Data: Cassandra supports updating and deleting data using the UPDATE and DELETE statements, respectively.

+#### d.
+Creating and Managing Tables: You can create and manage tables using the CREATE TABLE and ALTER TABLE statements.
+Tables can have composite primary keys and secondary indexes.